Canadian Housing Survey

 This survey collects information about housing needs and experiences from a sample of Canadian households.
-Information is collected on core housing need, dwelling and neighbourhood satisfaction, housing moves or intentions to move, and other aspects of well-being related to housing.
+Information is collected on housing conditions and costs, dwelling and neighbourhood satisfaction, housing moves, and other aspects of well-being related to housing.
 Collected information allows for the derivation of key housing indicators such as core housing need.

 The Canadian Housing Survey (CHS) provides information on how Canadians feel about their housing and how housing affects them.
-Information is collected on core housing need, dwelling characteristics and housing tenure, perceptions on economic hardship from housing costs, dwelling and neighbourhood satisfaction, perceptions on neighbourhood issues and safety, housing moves and intentions to move, volunteering, community engagement, life satisfaction, community satisfaction, dwelling adaptations to improve accessibility, self-assessed health; various dimensions of physical and mental well-being; experience with homelessness, and socio-demographic characteristics; and the impacts of COVID-19 on some aspects of housing.
+Information is collected on housing conditions and costs; dwelling characteristics and housing tenure; perceptions of economic hardship from housing costs; dwelling and neighbourhood satisfaction; perceptions of neighbourhood issues and safety; housing moves including forced moves; civic engagement; life and community satisfaction; self-assessed health; various dimensions of physical and mental well-being; experience with homelessness; socio-demographic characteristics; and the impacts of COVID-19 on some aspects of housing.

 Social and Affordable Housing (SAH) is an important part of the housing stock that provides housing to people in need.
 The CHS aims to provide detailed and precise statistics on households in SAH by oversampling this subpopulation.

-The 2018 CHS was carried out in all 10 provinces and the 3 territories.
+The 2021 CHS was carried out in all ten provinces and the three territorial capitals.